How COIVD-19 has changed the Australian Contact Centre Industry

 - Not sure about the pros and cons of local versus overseas call centres?
 Read the article ‘Do customers really care about the call centre location?‘

-- If you do decide to outsource, then set up the arrangement properly… There is lots of free information available on this site including a Guide to Outsourcing in Australia >
+- If you do decide to outsource, then set up the arrangement properly… Read our Free Guide to Outsourcing in Australia >

 - If you are new to contact centre outsourcing and want some professional advice, engage a call centre outsourcing specialist >